marlinspike/dsop-infra/README.md

 ## Cloning the repo

-If you havent cloned the repo yet clone it with the command
+If you haven't cloned the repo yet clone it with the command

 - `git clone --recurse-submodules https://azure-ecosystem.visualstudio.com/Azure%20Gov%20Engineering/_git/dsop-infra`